 Analytical diagrams and dashboard

 Every mobile wallet customer can benefit from tracking their personal financial health.
-Features like monthly spend analyser will help mobile wallet users to stay on top of their money.
-The reports, diagrams, figures, and insights will enable them to view and analyse their personal finance operations.
+Features like a monthly spend analyzer will help mobile wallet users to stay on top of their money.
+The reports, diagrams, figures, and insights will enable them to view and analyze their personal finance operations.

 The users will trust your mobile wallet more if it gives them insights into where they are spending their money, and how they can reduce their monthly expenses.
 This trust will encourage them to become a loyal customer of your mobile wallet app.